SylviaOne/Repo-hub/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## What did the ocean say to the shore?
+Nothing, it just waved.